 Drama, art and music are important curriculum subjects for all children.
-Our pupils have the chance to perform through drama, music, dance, debating and recitation.
+Our pupils have the chance to perform through drama, music and dance.
 Creative departments help our children to develop skills, attitudes and attributes that can support learning in other subject areas.
 These include listening skills, the ability to concentrate and they also help to develop their creativity and sensitivity towards others.

 From Pre-Prep, all pupils are encouraged to act, sing, dance and perform before an audience with confidence.
 A programme of cultural visits are also organised for Pre-Prep pupils throughout the year to enable them to experience drama, theatre and gallery exhibitions in real-life situations.

 The Centenaries Theatre is equipped with a state-of-the-art lighting and sound system which enables us to present a wide range of drama and music.
 At the heart of our Drama and Performing Arts programme, here, every pupil in the school is encouraged to be involved in our wide offering of musical concerts and drama productions to develop their individual creative talents.
 We are proud of our very extensive and highly successful LAMDA programme and some of our most recent performances include: Maleficent, Jungle Book, Peter Pan and the annual Christmas Nativity play, where younger pupils perform alongside professional musicians.